Evanston news delivered free to your inbox!

 The book concludes on a happy note: he meets and marries Sharon, and they have three children – the oldest from Sharon’s previous marriage.

 But there is an odd note near the end.
 In another accident in December 1996, he was hit by a car as he was crossing a street and required surgery for a shattered right leg and broken right arm.
 Two years of rehabilitation and “I’m just as good (or bad) as before the car hit me,” he writes.

 Only not exactly.
 After a subsequent fall that resulted in a broken hip and hip replacement, he decided eventually to abandon the cane and crutches, and accept the once-despised wheelchair.
 Trying to fight his way back to his prior mobility would have put too much strain on his family, he said.

-Asked about his generally positive, can-do spirit in the face of such adversity, he admitted, “I’d be lying if I didn’t wonder every once in a while, why me.
+Asked about his generally positive, can-do spirit in the face of such adversity, he admitted, “I’d be lying if I didn’t wonder every once in a while, ‘Why me?’
 But it’s always been fleeting.
 It doesn’t get you anywhere.
 It is what it is.
 The challenge is: how are you going to deal with it.
-Wallowing in ‘why me’ would only hold you back from achieving the immediate goal, which is to overcome what you’re faced with.”
+Wallowing in ‘Why me?’ would only hold you back from achieving the immediate goal, which is to overcome what you’re faced with.”

 “My baggage is on the outside; you never know what people are dealing with on the inside.”

-Mr. Fiffer is currently pitching ideas for his next book to his agent, and dealing with the loss of his mother, Elaine, who died at the age of 91 in August.
+Fiffer is currently pitching ideas for his next book to his agent, and dealing with the loss of his mother, Elaine, who died at the age of 91 in August.